-For the four months ended July 31, 2024, and the financial years ended March 31, 2024, 2023, and 2022, revenue generated directly from Shop-in-Shop stores amounted to ₹42.51 lakhs, ₹88.17 lakhs, ₹Nil, and ₹Nil, respectively, representing approximately 4.07%, 2.19%, 0.00%, and 0.00% of our total revenue for the respective periods.
+For the financial years ended March 31, 2025, 2024, and 2023, revenue generated directly from Shop-in-Shop stores amounted to ₹467.31 lakhs, ₹88.17 lakhs and ₹Nil, respectively, representing approximately 1.59%, 2.19% and 0.00% of our total revenue for the respective periods.

-Currently, we have partnerships with prominent retail chains such as Reliance Centro Stores (through direct engagement by our company) and Lulu Group International (via our promoter group entity, M/s.
+Currently, we have partnerships with prominent retail chains such as Reliance Centro Stores and Zuup by Red Chief (through direct engagement by our company) and Lulu Group International (via our promoter group entity, M/s.
 Akash Overseas).
 These partnerships are significant contributors to our brand recognitions and market presence.